iding-ir/drunken-clam/README.md

 ## Intro

-This project was created Yoello using React, Redux and Bootstrap to demonstrate my front-end skills.
+This project was created for Yoello using React, Redux and Bootstrap to demonstrate my front-end skills.

 ## Demo